pmourao/client_dublin_buses/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, assuming you have the latest `Node.js` installed, you can run:
 ### To run for Development.

 ### `npm run install-all`